AntoniaSophia/CarND-LaneLines-P1/Solution/P1_writeup_Antonia.md

 - At first I would check whether the selection of region should be done before or after the Hough transformation - possibly the most efficient and robust way is to do it before and after the Hough transformation.
 - Secondly the draw_lines function must be improved in order to deal with more than two equivalence classes.
 Actually a more general function of splitting up line any number of equivalence classes should be implemented.
 I'm nearly sure that Python has already some functions like, but unfortunately I'm a beginner in Python so I definitely had to investigate further
 - Thirdly I would try to figure out also "noise" in that list of lines, e.g. if we get 5 equivalence classes with let's say 20,18,25,3 and 30 elements this could be an indicator that the equivalence class with 3 elements could be noise (of course also other characteristics like overall length or number of covered pixels of an equivalence class could be a criteria)
+- The problem with the wrong red beams in the video ![Yellow Annotated][video2] mentioned above must be further investigated of course.....
 - At last I would try to figure out what could be done in order to get a better calculation for the region of interest.
 Possibly using inertial sensors (which are contained in every mobile phone nowadays) could give a hint for orientation of the horizon line.

 Finally I'm really curious to see what improvements can be done (a later lesson is called "advance lane detection") and what benefits eventually deep learning could give!